flowchart TD

 3.6.1 6.1 Two Questions, Not One

 It is essential to separate two questions that are easily conflated.
 The first is whether a machine can be intelligent, can solve problems, reason, and use language.
 The second is whether a machine can be conscious, can have subjective experience, such that there is something it is like to be that machine.
 These come apart in principle.
 A system might be highly intelligent with no inner experience whatsoever (a so called philosophical zombie), and conversely a creature might have rich experience with modest intelligence.
-Much confusion in public discussion comes from sliding between the two.
+Much confusion in public discussion comes from sliding between the two, for example by treating fluent and emotionally apt language as evidence of feeling, when it is at most evidence of the capacity to produce such language.

 3.6.2 6.2 The Hard Problem

-David Chalmers famously distinguished the easy problems of consciousness, which concern explaining cognitive functions such as discrimination, integration, and reportability, from the hard problem, which is explaining why any of this functioning is accompanied by subjective experience at all.
+David Chalmers famously distinguished the easy problems of consciousness, which concern explaining cognitive functions such as discrimination, integration, and reportability, from the hard problem, which is explaining why any of this functioning is accompanied by subjective experience at all Chalmers (1995).
 The easy problems are easy only by comparison: they are the kind of thing a complete cognitive science could in principle solve.
 The hard problem is hard because even a complete functional account seems to leave open why there is felt experience rather than mere processing in the dark.
-For AI, the hard problem implies that even a system that perfectly replicated human cognitive function might still face an open question about whether it feels anything.
+For AI, the hard problem implies that even a system that perfectly replicated human cognitive function might still face an open question about whether it feels anything, and that no behavioral or even mechanistic test could obviously close that question.

 3.6.3 6.3 Does It Matter for AI?

 Whether consciousness matters depends on what we want from AI.
 For most practical and scientific purposes, intelligence is what we are after, and a system that reasons and acts effectively serves us whether or not it has experience.
 Consciousness becomes central, however, for moral status.
-If a system can suffer, then how we treat it raises ethical questions, and the difficulty of detecting consciousness from the outside (the same difficulty the Turing Test cannot resolve) means we may face hard moral uncertainty.
+If a system can suffer, then how we treat it raises ethical questions, and the difficulty of detecting consciousness from the outside (the same difficulty the Turing Test cannot resolve) means we may face hard moral uncertainty under conditions where the cost of error is high in both directions.
 For the narrow question of whether a machine understands, many philosophers hold that understanding is a cognitive achievement that need not require consciousness, though Searle himself ties intentionality closely to the biological character of brains.
+Keeping the intelligence question and the consciousness question on separate tracks is the single most useful discipline a practitioner can adopt when reading sensational claims about AI.

 3.7 7.
 The Systems Reply and Other Responses to the Chinese Room